derailed/k9s/README.md

           - production
 ```

+For a real-world example of plugin inputs, see [pvc-resize.yaml](plugins/pvc-resize.yaml) which prompts the user for a new PVC size before resizing.

 K9s does provide additional environment variables for you to customize your plugins arguments.
 Currently, the available environment variables are as follows:

 * `$RESOURCE_GROUP` -- the selected resource group